 Some of the benefits of inversion traction via the tables like reducing back pain and improving flexibility sound impressive, but are they marketing claims or based in fact?
 Doing your research before starting inversion therapy is essential.

 The truth is that inversion therapy and inversion tables have been heavily studied by researchers.
-First, researchers had to find out whether inversion therapy actually works.
+They had to find out whether inversion therapy actually works.

 The other task was to ask, “How do inversion tables work?”
 Let’s consider the benefits of inversion tables and then look at the research done to either prove or disprove the claim.